Labour’s first 100 days running UK panned as ‘worst start in living memory’

 A donations scandal has dominated headlines in recent weeks.

-Starmer, whose annual salary is now about 167,000 pounds ($218,000), has declared receiving freebies worth more than 100,000 pounds ($131,000) over the past five years – meaning he has accepted more gifts than any other member of parliament (MP) during this period, including some after being elected as PM.
+Starmer, whose annual salary is now about 167,000 pounds ($218,000), has declared receiving freebies worth more than 100,000 pounds ($131,000) over the past five years.
+He has accepted more gifts than any other member of parliament (MP) during this period, including some after being elected as PM.

 News of the accommodation costs, pricey glasses, Taylor Swift concert tickets, football match tickets, clothing and other giveaways he has embraced has angered the British public, many of whom are still grappling with a cost-of-living crisis.